Back to school - autumn term 2021 - frequently asked questions

 Schools will make their own arrangements for before and after school clubs.
 If your school isn’t providing this service, please check out the Family Information Service website for details of what clubs or childcare is on offer local to you.

-Can I book a holiday abroad in school holidays?
+Can I book a holiday?